 For more information about Azure RBAC or managing roles with command-line applications, see:

 - Manage Role-Based Access Control with the Azure command-line interface

 - Manage Role-Based Access Control with Azure PowerShell

 To create a custom RBAC role, you must first create a role document and then create a custom role in the Azure portal.

-- Create a new text file and copy the Alert Logic RBAC role into it.
+- Create a new text file and copy the Alert Logic role into it.
 Note the directory where you save the file.
 You must know the path and file name for later in the procedure.